rachkat/decomposition-trees-in-power-bi/README.md

 ---

 ## Overview
-In Module Four, you shift from **bottom-up** models to **top-down** models.
+In Module Four, we shift from **bottom-up** models to **top-down** models.
 The goal of this lab is to introduce the methodology of **decision / decomposition analysis** and demonstrate how to interpret results.
 Using Power BI’s **Decomposition Tree** visual, I explored how different demographic and socioeconomic variables (race, sex, education, occupation, native country) affect metrics such as **average age** and **capital gains**.

 ---